Goodbye Horses: The Many Lives of Q Lazzarus

 Goodbye Horses: The Many Lives of Q Lazzarus is a 2024 documentary film directed by Eva Aridjis Fuentes.
 The documentary is about the life and music of American singer Diane Luckey, better known by her stage name Q Lazzarus, who is best known for her song "Goodbye Horses".
 The song received attention after it was featured in the 1988 film Married to the Mob and the 1991 film The Silence of the Lambs, but Q Lazzarus herself disappeared from the public eye in the mid-1990s.
 The film includes narration by and interviews with Q Lazzarus herself before her death in 2022.

-The film had its World Premiere on October 19, 2024 at the Morelia International Film Festival in Mexico.
+The film had its World Premiere on October 19, 2024, at the Morelia International Film Festival in Mexico.
 It had its theatrical releases / qualifying runs in London, Los Angeles and New York City in March 2025.

 Background

 Filmmaker Eva Aridjis met Diane Luckey, better known by her stage name Q Lazzarus, in August 2019 after getting picked up in her car service in New York City.
-Soon afterwards they began making a documentary about her life and music, with the final scenes in preparation at the time of her passing in July 2022.
+Soon afterwards they began making a documentary about her life and music, with the final scenes in preparation at the time of her death in July 2022.
 Luckey gave Aridjis a "huge sack of cassette tapes" containing music she recorded in New York City and London during the 1980s and 1990s.
 A Kickstarter was launched for the film.

 Reception

 The film won the Audience Award for Mexican Documentary Feature Film at the 22nd Morelia International Film Festival in 2024.
 British Newspaper The Guardian called the film "a moving and honest triumph".

 The film has received glowing reviews from audience members and film critics alike.
 It was written about in The New York Times shortly before its limited release in theaters.

+The film is currently streaming on the Criterion Channel.